C2-Lang/csquared/docs/spec.md

 This section covers most semantical rules inside of Raven.

+*Note:* two slashes (`//`) mean a comment, which does not affect the program in any way and allows to give or get information about the program.
+They will be used frequently through this specification.

 ## 2.1.
 Programs
 Each Raven program consists of:
 - One (and only one) `main` function.
 - Zero or more user-defined functions with any name except `main`.

 ## 2.2.
 Values and types
+> This section *might* need further extension.

 Raven supports a strict static type system.
 Each variable, field or argument has a type assigned at compilation that can't change at any moment in runtime.

 Each *literal* can represent one or more types.
 For example, `"Hello, World!"` can only be a `string`, while `56` can represent signed or unsigned integer types with any bit size (`int8, int16, int32, int64`, `uint8`, `uint16`, `uint32`, `uint64`, `float8`...).